 Lucky for us, this means business as usual for almost all of our teams.
 We're no stranger to remote work and thankfully, our tools help us stay connected and keep our business running without delay:

 - Atlassian Confluence and Jira for collaboration and project management.

 - Zoom to help us stay connected and be able to interface in meetings.

 - Slack to keep the conversation going – and it's great to see that our channels are as lively as ever!

-- Zendesk and Jira Service Desk to keep us connected to our customers so we can continue to support them wherever they are in the world.
+- Zendesk and Jira Service Management to keep us connected to our customers so we can continue to support them wherever they are in the world.

 We're also doing what we can to keep our teams working with every sense of normalcy.
 We haven't canceled stand-ups or check-ins, and even our company all-hands meeting will just have a few more remote faces on the screen.

 Long story short, K15t is still running and we are here if you need us.

 K15t will continue to monitor the situation and keep our team and stakeholders updated.
 We've dedicated a portion of our Confluence intranet to sharing information and guidance now that our team is distributed which includes some rules for preventing the spread of the virus, frequently asked questions, and links and contact information should anyone need to reach out to additional authorities.

 For most of our team, home office isn't the norm, so we're all in a bit of an adjustment period.
 But we've already started sharing what this new reality looks like, starting with some photos of our home office setups:

 And we'll continue to learn and find new ways to communicate, connect, and socialize as we go, all while remaining socially distant.